leon-ai/docs.getleon.ai/docs/glossary.md

 ## API

-API stands for *Application Programming Interface* and is an interface allowing the communication between different nodes of a project.
+API stands for *Application Programming Interface* and it allows the communication between different nodes of a project.
 These nodes can be a server, library, etc.

 Examples of Leon APIs:
 - The [HTTP API](https://github.com/leon-ai/leon/tree/develop/server/src/api) allows him to exchange data between the server and the client.